linagora/Twake/twake/backend/node/README.md

 // top and bottom code removed for clarity class MessageService implements CRUDService<Message> {

-  @RealtimeCreated<Message>("/messages")
+  @RealtimeCreated<Message>(
+    "/messages",
+    message => `/messages/${message.id}`
+  )
   async create(item: Message): Promise<CreateResult<Message>> {
-    // save the message then return a CreateResult instance }
+    // save the message then return a CreateResult instance const created: Message = new Message(/* */);

+    return new CreateResult<Message>("message", created) }
   // ...
 }
 ```

 The `RealtimeCreated` decorator will intercept the `create` call and will publish an event in an internal event bus with the creation result, the input data and the `"/messages"` path.
-On the other side of the event bus, an event listener will be in charge of delivering the event to the right Websocket clients as described below.
+On the other side of the event bus, an event listener will be in charge of delivering the event to the right Websocket clients as described next.

+The Realtime* decorators to add on methods to intercept calls and publish data are all following the same API.
+A decorator takes two parameters as input:
+  - First one is the room name to publish the notification to (`/messages` in the example above)
+  - Second one is the full path of the resource linked to the action (`message => /messages/${message.id}` in the example above)

+Both parameters can take a string or an arrow function as parameter.
+If arrow function is used, the input parameter will be the result element.
+By doing this, the paths can be generated dynamically at runtime.

 ### Websocket API